Disease Guide ·Hip Dysplasia ·2026

 7How can I prevent hip dysplasia in my dog?

-You can't prevent genetic hip dysplasia, but you can reduce severity.
-Keep your puppy lean — excess weight stresses developing joints.
-Avoid high-impact exercise like jumping and running on hard surfaces until growth plates close (12-18 months for large breeds).
-Feed a large-breed puppy food that controls growth rate.
-Supplement with joint-supporting nutrients.
-The most important prevention is buying from breeders who screen parents with OFA or PennHIP.
+Can't prevent genetic dysplasia, but reduce severity.
+Keep puppies lean - excess weight stresses developing joints.
+Avoid high-impact exercise until growth plates close (12-18 months for large breeds).
+Use large-breed puppy food to control growth.
+Buy from breeders screening parents with OFA or PennHIP.

 Marcel Janik, founder of RealVetCost